 InnoDBlogs is consistent with the content of the relay log at all times, so that purging the relay log files cannot cause unfillable gaps in the replica's history of transactions in the event of an unexpected halt.

 relay_log_info_repository = TABLE, which stores the replication SQL thread position in the

 mysql.slave_relay_log_info, and updates it together with the transaction commit to ensure a record that is always accurate.
-This setting is the default from MySQL 8.0, and the
+This setting is the default;

-FILEsetting is deprecated.
-From MySQL 8.0.23, the use of the system variable itself is deprecated, so omit it and allow it to default.
-If the
+FILEis deprecated.
+The system variable itself is also deprecated, so omit it and allow it to assume the default.
+If

-FILEsetting is used, which was the default in earlier releases, the information is stored in a file in the data directory that is updated after the transaction has been applied.
+FILEis used, the information is stored in a file in the data directory that is updated after the transaction has been applied.
 This creates a risk of losing synchrony with the source depending at which stage of processing a transaction the replica halts at, or even corruption of the file itself.
-With the setting
+With

 relay_log_info_repository = FILE, recovery is not guaranteed.